 As you read through the types of content marketing below, always keep your audience in mind, because ultimately they’re going to help influence what content you produce (and how you share it).

 From TikTok to Reddit, social media content is created and shared across all types of social media platforms.
-Whether you’re promoting content like blogs, or creating unqiue visuals specifically for social media, there’s a lot you can do to engage your audience.
+By leveraging things like Instagram polls, LinkedIn live, or Pinterest marketing, you can drive more leads, increase brand awareness and so much more.
+Whether you’re promoting content like blogs, or creating unique visuals specifically for social media, there’s a lot you can do to engage your audience.